vuejs/docs/src/guide/extras/animation.md

 ## Animating with Watchers

 With some creativity, we can use watchers to animate anything based on some numerical state.
-For example we can animate the number itself:
+For example, we can animate the number itself:

 <div class="composition-api">